MondeAnna/linear-regression/README.md

 OOP for data science (232)
 For raw project instructions see: http://syllabus.africacode.net/projects/data-science-specific/oop-for-data-science/

-# OOP for data science (232)
+# OOP and Linear Regression Combined

-For raw project instructions see the [brief](http://syllabus.africacode.net/projects/data-science-specific/oop-for-data-science/)
+Linear Models, salaries and Object-Oriented Programming; we see how well we can predict one salary using as minimal info as possible.

 # Installation Guide